 – Scissors – Our range of magnetic and ferrous tapes are easily cut to size and can be tailored to your design.

 – Magnetic tape – in this application, we are using 19mm wide tape with premium self-adhesive, which offers 135g’s of pull force per cm length (71g/cm2).
-Before you purchase your tape, ensure it will hold the weight of your photo frames in a shear position with one of our team on 0845 519 4701.
-A further benefit or this tape is its rubber coating, which prevents it from marking walls, doors and other surfaces.
+Before you purchase your tape, ensure it will hold the weight of your photo frames in a shear position with one of our team.
+A further benefit of this tape is its rubber coating, which prevents it from marking walls, doors, and other surfaces.

 – Picture frames – Make sure your photos are picture perfect because once the tape has cured, they are ready for your wall!
 Before you buy your tape, try to understand the thickness of your frames and where the tape will sit.
 This will help you to understand the correct thickness of tape you will require.

 To prepare your magnetic photo frames, we recommend you follow Eric’s step-by-step guide:

 Measure the length of the tape against your photo frame, marking a cut line with a pen or pencil.
 If you find your tape is too thick and it overhangs the back of the frame, you may need to cut them down too.

 Cut the pieces accordingly.
 Standard scissors are sufficient in cutting our magnetic tapes and will allow for precise, clean cuts.